-The CD was computed using an approach based on the thin shell axisymmetric approximation (see, e.g., \citealt{ant04} for a radiative shell; also approximately valid for a thicker, adiabatic hydrodynamic shell, see \citealt{bog08}), but modified to account for the lack of axisymmetry due to the orbit-related Coriolis force and the wind anisotropy.
+The CD was computed using an approach based on the thin shell axisymmetric approximation (see, e.g., \citealt{ant04}), but modified to account for the lack of axisymmetry due to the orbit-related Coriolis force and the wind anisotropy.

 First, the CD stagnation point (SP), at which

 is found.
 We looked for the SP assuming that it was on the orbital plane, in a direction from the pulsar tilted from the pulsar-star direction clockwise by an angle